Frequently asked questions about Azure Kubernetes Service (AKS)

 Can I move my AKS clusters from the current Azure subscription to another?

 Moving your AKS cluster and its associated resources between Azure subscriptions isn't supported.

 Can I move my AKS cluster or AKS infrastructure resources to other resource groups or rename them?

 Moving or renaming your AKS cluster and its associated resources isn't supported.

 Why is my cluster delete taking so long?

-Most clusters are deleted upon user request; in some cases, especially where customers are bringing their own Resource Group, or doing cross-RG tasks deletion can take more time or fail.
-If you have an issue with deletes, double-check that you do not have locks on the RG, that any resources outside of the RG are disassociated from the RG, and so on.
+Most clusters are deleted upon user request.
+In some cases, especially cases where you bring your own Resource Group or perform cross-RG tasks, deletion can take more time or even fail.
+If you have an issue with deletes, double-check that you don't have locks on the RG, that any resources outside of the RG are disassociated from the RG, and so on.